-Computer chips are manufactured by creating them on wafers, circular or near circular silicon disks that are coated and processed by hundreds of steps.
+Computer chips are manufactured by creating them on wafers, circular or near-circular silicon disks that are coated and processed by hundreds of steps.
 Then the wafers are cut up to produce the individual chips.
 One manufacturing process is etching: coating a wafer with a resist solution, exposing the resist to light to create the chip features, and then placing the wafer in a developer solution to remove the exposed areas of the resist.

-In an experiment run to improve the resolution, processing of the wafers involved the following measured steps [32]: (1) coat a wafer with a resist solution containing a new photoacid generator, whose amount, or load, was varied in the experiment; (2) use one of two solvents in the resist solution; (3) expose the coated wafer to 248 nm light shone through a photo mask; (4) bake the wafer at a temperature that was varied and for a duration that was varied; (5) develop the wafer for 60 seconds in a developer solution.
-The response in the experiment is the clearing dose, C, which is the exposure dose in mJ/cm2 needed to clear the resist in a cross-shaped region 100 μ m by 150 μ m.
-The following are the factors in the experiment: (1) L: load of the photoacid generator in the resist (% wt); (2) S: solvent, with value -1 for solvent 1 and value 1 for solvent 2; (3) T: temperature of bake cycle ($^{\circ}$ C); (4) D: duration of bake cycle (sec).
-The fractional experiment design consisted of 36 runs in four blocks of nine runs chosen to optimize estimation of a response surface for L specified to be a full quadratic in the numeric variables and to have a solvent main effect and interactions with the linear terms of the numeric variables.
+In an experiment run to improve the resolution of the features, processing of the wafers involved the following steps [32]: (1) coat a wafer with a resist solution containing a new photoacid generator, whose amount, or load, was varied in the experiment; (2) use one of two solvents in the resist solution; (3) expose the coated wafer to 248 nm light shone through a photo mask; (4) bake the wafer at a temperature that was varied and for a duration that was varied; (5) develop the wafer for 60 seconds in a developer solution.
+The response in the experiment is the clearing dose, C, measured in mJ/cm.
+This is the light energy per unit of area required to remove the resist in a cross-shaped region 100 $\mu$ m by 150 $\mu$ m.
+This is determined by applying a series of light energies to determine the smallest amount that removes the resist.
+The following are the factors in the experiment: (1) T, temperature of bake cycle ( $^{\circ}$ C); (2) L, load of the photoacid generator (% wt); (3) D, duration of bake cycle (sec); (4) S, solvent, with value 1 for solvent 1 and value 2 for solvent 2.

+The experimental design consisted of 36 runs with values of the factors in the design space chosen to optimize estimation of a conjectured model for the response surface for C: a full quadratic in T, L, and D; for S, a main effect and interactions with the linear terms of the other variables.